alcaseybsu/alcaseybsu/README.md

 - :zap: In my free time, I watch and read programming tutorials, play guitar, read about tech things, and hang out with my fuzzy best friend--my dog, Buddy.

-- 👯 I’m currently collaborating on a very interesting and super-cool cybersecurity-related application.
-Unfortunately, it is proprietary, so I can't name it until it's released.
-Stay tuned...
+- 👯 I recently collaborated on a super-cool cybersecurity and aerospace-related application.
+Unfortunately, it is proprietary, so I can't give any detail about it!
+But I'm very proud of our team's work on it.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-purple?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alcasey), email